Aparnajr2000/Music_recommendation_system/README.md

 **Transformation**

-We have used One-Hot encoding to handle categorical variables such as Gener, Artist and Year.
+We have used One-Hot encoding to handle categorical variables such as Genre, Artist and Year.
 One-hot encoding transforms categorical variables into a binary format, where each category becomes a separate binary column.
 For each observation, only one column has a value of True, indicating the presence of that category, while all other columns are set to False.
 True and False can also be represented in 0 and 1 and can thus be used in euclidean distance function for different models.